janelia-flyem/buildem/README.md

 endif()
 ```

 The two-step process is clear from the CMake code above.
-If a flyem-build repo has not been cloned yet, the first part downloads the build repo into the specified `FLYEM_BUILD_DIR`.
+If a buildem repo has not been cloned yet, the first part downloads the build repo into the specified `BUILDEM_DIR`.
 Note the commented-out `GIT_TAG` when retrieving the build repo.
-You can use tagged branches of the build repo to create different software environments as long as each tagged branch uses a *different* `FLYEM_BUILD_DIR`.
+You can use tagged branches of the build repo to create different software environments as long as each tagged branch uses a *different* `BUILDEM_DIR`.
 For example, one application might require python 3 instead of the default python 2.7, which may cause cascading version changes for other requirements.
 All of these changes can be made to a branch of the build repo's .cmake files and snapshotted using a tag.

 ### Adding packages to build process

-If a required package is not available, it is very easy to add your own to the collection of .cmake files in the flyem-build repository.
+If a required package is not available, it is very easy to add your own to the collection of .cmake files in the buildem repository.
 Let's look at libtiff as an example of a standard configure/make/make install build:

 ```cmake
 # Install libtiff from source